celery/celery/docs/configuration.rst

 ``couchdb``.
 It can also be a fully qualified path to your own transport implementation.

-See the Kombu documentation for more information about broker URLs.
+See :ref:`kombu:connection-urls` in the Kombu documentation for more information.

 .. setting:: BROKER_HEARTBEAT